ranjithmurthy/FindDigitsinRawText/README.md

   - Import a txt  file by just clicking a button and watch it magically convert to digits

+# Note: Our assumptions
+  - we have  standard encoding txt for each digit
+  - We assumne 4 lines will land up a each line in digit

  Any digit should have 4 parts: { Top, TopMiddle,BottomMiddle,Bottom}

 ```csharp